Definition of ADD-ADHD

 - Often not paying attention to what is being told

 - Sometimes interrupting or intruding in others work

 - Often not remembering things necessary for tasks and activities

 - Being easily diverted by irrelevant stimuli

-- Frequently engaging in physically hazardous actions without considering possible consequences
+- Frequently engaging in physically hazardous actions without considering possible

 Types of ADD-ADHD

 Generally there are six types of Attention Deficit Disorder or ADD-ADHD.
 These six